bwang40/32by16-RGB-Panel-Control-with-ZYNQ/README.rst

 Testing Cases
 =======================
+The first test case I wrote here is to use a for loop to write incrementing numbers to the BRAM memoery.
+The code split the screen into 4 sections and displaying 4 different colors(RGBW) in different intensity.
+The code is commented in the C code.

+.. image:: https://github.com/bwang40/32by16-RGB-Panel-Control-with-ZYNQ/blob/master/images/IMG_4739.JPG
+   :scale: 25

 A MATLAB code is written to read RGB image and generate the input figure for the LED panel.
 In the MATLAB, I read the image file using imread function and manually decimate the figure to 32by16 pixels.
 The generated data is feed to the code written in XSDK.
 A software running on ARM processor will take the data and transmit it to BRAM thorugh BRAM controller using AXI-Lite interface.

-.. image:: https://github.com/bwang40/32by16-RGB-Panel-Control-with-ZYNQ/blob/master/images/IMG_4739.JPG
-   :scale: 25
+The resolution of 32x16 is not enough for displaying this whale, which make the final result looks kind of wield.

 .. image:: https://github.com/bwang40/32by16-RGB-Panel-Control-with-ZYNQ/blob/master/images/Rainbow-Whale-Logo.jpg
    :scale: 25